 Prince Harry and Meghan Markle's wedding is coming up fast, and as we get closer to the date, more details about the celebration are being revealed.
 The couple's floral designer has been announced, for example, as has their wedding cake baker and their photographer.
 Now, the focus is on Markle's wedding dress.
 The question on everybody's mind: Who's making it?

 We'll have to wait and see if Castigliano's intel is legitimate, but in the meantime, we at least know one designer who isn't responsible for Meghan's look: Vera Wang.
 People reports that the well-known bridal designer has disclosed that she's not responsible for the garment.
 She did shed some light on who could be, though.
 "Given her new position, her new status, and her new role, she'll very well go British."
-According to Racked, British bookmakers are now banking on Ralph & Russo (the same brand that designed Markle's dress in her engagement portraits) since there's been an influx of bets on the U.K. label.
+According to Racked, British bookmakers agree.
+They're banking on Ralph & Russo (the same brand that designed Markle's dress in her engagement portraits) since there's been an influx of bets on the U.K. label.
 Amy Jones of betting chain Paddy Power explained, "Now that there are a few people that know, and that know for definite—whereas before people might have had their suspicions—you would assume that the fashion house has designed it, it's all confirmed, and everything's ready to go."
 These predictions have only bolstered by a recent Us Weekly report that Tamara Ralph and Michael Russo (the label's namesakes) were spotted working late in London.
 The location and timeline definitely offer some solid evidence!

 Another potential British designer?
 Stewart Parvin, who's personally approved by the royal family.
 "I know that the smart money—as far as the bookies are concerned—is on Stewart Parvin, who is one of the Queen's dressers.
 That would be a very, very clever choice if it is true," author Katie Nicholl told InStyle.
 Considering the fact that she wrote a book about Harry, she has some serious clout.
 There's also the possibility of Alexander McQueen, who famously designed Duchess Kate's wedding dress.
 Finally, many suggest Roland Mouret, in part because of a vague quote he gave to WWD.
 When asked if he was creating the garment, he stumbled, saying, "I don't want to say.
 No comment.
 It's … there's no comment on that.
 She's a friend.
 And that's … I can't say."